 - You may be eating too often.
 Try going for longer periods without eating.
 This "intermittent fasting" works well for some people, as it allows the blood sugar and insulin to return to baseline levels before the next meal.
 For instance, instead of having 5 small meals a day spaced out over 8-10 hours, have most of your calories in a 6 hour window, say from noon until 6pm, and then don't eat again until the next day at noon.
 Marty Kendall's Data Driven Fasting is good program to follow for IF.
 Jason Fung's Fasting book is a good resource too.

 - There may be a lack of a micronutrient, especially if you aren't taking any supplements.
 Try taking a balanced multivitamin once a day.
 Have your vitamin D levels checked and bring them up if they are low.

 - Finally, and this is most important, the success of losing weight and improving health is about learning new habits and sticking with them.
 If you decide that your new eating habits are a permanent change, it makes it easier to weather the occasional weight loss plateau.
 I know that I can never go back to eating my "old" way because when I do, I gain weight and my old symptoms return.
 After all the work I've done to fix my broken metabolism, it's just not a smart thing to do.
-But I will also say we can't all be smart all the time.
+But being smart all the time isn't likely either.
 Backslides will happen.
 They have happened to me, and they can happen to anyone.
 Just take them in stride as part of the journey and do better next time. : ) You might even check out a hypnotherapy program if you are still having trouble losing weight.
 There's a nice website here which talks about using hypnosis for weight loss.